Sunday, April 9, 2006

 Here are my Top 10 Suggestions for A Catholic Holy Week:

-1. Attend Mass each day but especially on Holy Thursday, Good Friday, and Holy Saturday.
+1. Attend Mass each day, especially on Holy Thursday, Good Friday, and Holy Saturday.
 Read the Mass propers each day this week, even the traditional readings for Holy Monday, Holy Tuesday, and Holy Wednesday.

 2. Offer a daily Rosary for the souls that have died this Lent and for the conversion of sinners.

 3. Pray such prayers as the Litany of the Most Precious Blood every day.
-The Racolta has excellent prayers in honor of the Precious Blood worth saying.
+The Racolta has excellent prayers in honor of the Precious Blood, which is worth saying.
 There is also the Litany of the Passion.

 4. Take part in visiting Seven Churches Visitation, a traditional devotion where you visit seven churches on the evening of Holy Thursday to pray before the altars of repose at each church.